VINAYAK777CODER/DEVTINDER/README.md

 - made the  api of accepted or rejected of connection request /request/review/:status/:requestId
 - made the api of all accepted connection of logged in user

+- written the logic for get feed api